Freddie Freeman: 2013

-In 2013, Freeman was selected as a finalist for the 2013 Major League Baseball All-Star Game Final Vote, where he won with a record-setting total of 19.7 million fan votes, but was unable to play because of a thumb injury suffered three days prior to the game.
+In 2013, Freeman was selected as a finalist for the 2013 Major League Baseball All-Star Game Final Vote, where he won with a record-setting total of 19.7 million fan votes, but was unable to play because of a thumb injury suffered three days before the game.
 Freeman finished the 2013 season with a .319 batting average, along with 23 homers and 109 RBI in 147 games played.
 He finished fifth on the National League Most Valuable Player award voting.

 2014

 On February 4, 2014, Freeman agreed to an eight-year, $135 million extension.
 Freeman was named an All-Star for the second time in 2014, and played the last three innings of the game.
-He led the team in batting average and on base plus slugging percentage in 2014.
+He led the team in batting average and on-base plus slugging percentage in 2014.
 Freeman also set a franchise record for innings played.
 During a game against the Philadelphia Phillies on June 27, 2014, Freeman hit a three-run homer off Kyle Kendrick to left center field caught by broadcaster Tom McCarthy.
 Freeman finished the 2014 year by appearing in all 162 games batting .288 with 90 walks, 43 doubles, 18 home runs, and 78 RBI.

 2015

 On June 17, 2015, Freeman was listed as day-to-day with an injury to his right wrist originally sustained during a June 13 game against the New York Mets.
 He missed the June 18 game against the Boston Red Sox, ending a streak of 234 consecutive games played, which led the majors at the time.
 Freeman was officially placed on the 15-day disabled list on June 23, and received a platelet-rich plasma injection soon afterward.
 He was eligible for activation on July 3, but did not return to action until July 28, three days after he was removed from the disabled list.
-For the season, Freeman hit for a .276 batting average with 18 home runs and 66 RBIs in 118 games, his shortest season since 2011.
+For the season, Freeman hit for a .276 batting average with 18 home runs and 66 RBIs in 118 games, his fewest played since 2011.